-- Rotate the Air Intake Cylinders[TM] to the full open position. - Fill one charcoal chimney with briquettes and light the chimney as per the instructions. - Once the coals are hot (clear smoke, white appearance), open the hinged side of the cooking grid or remove the grid completely and dump the hot charcoal onto the charcoal grate. - For two-zone cooking, arrange the coals on one side of the grill.
+- Rotate the Air Intake CylindersTM all the way to the left to open the vent to the full open position. - Fill one to two charcoal chimneys with briquettes or lump charcoal and light the chimney as per the instructions.. - Once the coals are hot (clear smoke, white appearance), open the hinged side of the cooking grid or remove the grid completely and dump the hot charcoal onto the charcoal grate. - For two-zone cooking, arrange the coals on one side of the grill.
 This side will be your hot zone.
-The other side will be your cool zone. - · Close the door on the cooking grid or put the cooking grid into place. - Close the Top Cast and set the vents (top and bottom) to dial in your desired cooking temperature. - This process may be used with one or two charcoal chimneys depending upon your method of cooking and how much fuel you need. - Special note: We declare the area inside a 5-foot radius of any PK Grill to be the "Cool Zone."
+The other side will be your cool zone. - Close the door on the cooking grid or put the cooking grid into place. - Close the Top Cast and set the vents (top and bottom) to dial in your desired cooking temperature. - This process may be used with one or two charcoal chimneys depending upon your method of cooking and how much fuel you need. - Special note: We declare the area inside a 5-foot radius of any PK Grill to be the "Cool Zone."
 That's right.
 We just said that.